mutinex/mmm-eval/docs/getting-started/quick-start.md

 # Quick Start

-This guide will help you get started with BenjaMMMin quickly by walking through an example notebook.
+This guide will help you get started with mmm-eval quickly by walking through an example notebook.
 You'll learn the evaluation workflow and how to interpret the results.
-To see how to run BenjaMMMin from the command line, check out [CLI](../user-guide/cli.md).
+To see how to run mmm-eval from the command line, check out [CLI](../user-guide/cli.md).

 ## Prerequisites

 Before you begin, make sure you have:

-1. **BenjaMMMin installed** - See [Installation](installation.md) if you haven't installed it yet
+1. **mmm-eval installed** - See [Installation](installation.md) if you haven't installed it yet
 2. **Your MMM data** - A CSV or Parquet file with your marketing mix model data
 3. **A supported framework** - Currently, Meridian and PyMC-Marketing are supported